CivicActions/ssp-toolkit/docs/ssp.md

 The system partially inherits this control from Drupal standard password strength mechanisms.

+##### Ilias

+The system partially inherits this control from Ilias standard password strength mechanisms.

+##### Project

+When entering a user account password upon initial login, all users must comply with the following password policies, which are enforced by the website's software configuration:

+- Password must be at least 14 characters in length.
+- Password must contain at least one digit.
+- Password must contain at least one special character (not whitespace or an alphanumeric).
+- Password must contain at least one uppercase character.
+- Password must contain at least one lowercase character.

 #### d

 ##### Drupal

 The system partially inherits this control from Drupal standard password management.
 All password creation/change/reset operations are recorded in the website's "Drupal Watchdog" logs.

+##### Ilias

+The system partially inherits this control from Ilias standard password management.
+All password creation/change/reset operations are recorded in the website's Ilias logs.

+##### Project

+Project is responsible for provisioning and de-provisioning end user accounts, which must comply with the strict password policies that are enforced by the website's software configuration, as described in IA-5(d).

+In accordance with Project site configuration, the following administrative procedures exist for initial authenticator distribution, for lost/compromised/damaged authenticators, and for revoking authenticators.

+- Initial authenticator distribution: Users receive a one-time login link by email upon creating of their user account.
+They use that link to log in and then must enter a password themselves which complies with the password complexity requirements described in IA-4(b).

+- Lost/compromised/damaged authenticators: Users who have forgotten their password may request a new password by submitting their username or email address.
+The website responds by emailing a one-time login link to the user's email address.
+After using the link to log in, the user is required to enter a new password.

+- Revoking authenticators: Users who have not changed their password in the last 90 days are automatically blocked.
+Administrators may block any user account if they believe there is a reason to do so.

 #### e